Frequently asked questions

 Question: Do you require full payment up front to start working my copy?

-Answer: No. For large projects, for example, books, a nonrefundable deposit of 50% of the full project's quoted cost is due before work begins.
+For large projects, for example, books, a nonrefundable deposit of 50% of the project's quoted cost is due before work begins.
 You will receive an invoice for the remaining balance when the work is complete.

-For short-term projects, you will receive an invoice for the full amount when the work is complete.
+For short-term projects and recurring projects (for example, recurring blog posts), new clients must make full payment before work begins.
+Established clients will receive an invoice for the full amount when the work is complete.

 The full balance of the invoice is due within fourteen days of the send date.